Pabau GO app

 Best for: Building trust and visibility before patients are ready to book.

 A 2024 systematic review published in Cureus analyzed 25 studies involving nearly 14,000 participants.
-The findings were clear: social media significantly influences decisions to undergo cosmetic procedures.
-For plastic surgeons, a strong online presence influences decisions well before consultation.
+The findings were clear: Social media significantly influences decisions to undergo cosmetic procedures.
+For plastic surgeons, a strong online presence shapes decisions well before consultation.

 Short-form video, before-and-after galleries, and educational content consistently outperform other formats.
 Social media platforms like Instagram and TikTok are particularly effective for visual results and patient education.

 Key risk: Posting without a plan.
 Inconsistent content creation erodes trust rather than building it.
-A clear social media marketing calendar keeps things on track.
+A clear social media calendar keeps posting on track.

 Best for: Practices that need consult volume quickly, especially for high-margin procedures.